Since our founding, Gamblin Artists Colors has handcrafted materials with the well-being of artists, their work and the environment in mind.

 An artist's solvent should:

-Many solvents on the market satisfy many of these requirements.
+Many solvents on the market satisfy some of these requirements.
 Gamsol meets all of these requirements when used as recommended.

 Gamblin Gamsol odorless mineral spirits balances both performance and safety like no other artist's solvent on the market.